Stage-craft as State-craft: Queen Elizabeth I and the Alencon Affair

 Elizabeth gathered her Privy Council to devise a strategic exit from the marriage theater.
 She issued Alencon an ultimatum designed to fail: unless Calais and Havre de Grace were restored and garrisoned by English troops, as security for the French King’s maintaining a war on behalf of the Protestant Dutch, she would not proceed with the marriage.

 The stage is set for Act III, the players poised, stakes higher than ever.
 Will the English Queen’s gambit succeed?
-Stay tuned for the next post!
+Find out here: Queen Elizabeth’s and Alencon’s Theatrics: The Betrayal, the Barge and the Bargain.

 🎁 Sign up for the Next Installment

 If you’re captivated by these tales of intrigue, sign up to receive the next posts directly in your in box.
 Subscribers will also receive a gift box of exclusive Elizabethan secrets and mysteries!
-Sign up below!
+Sign up here: https://www.dorotheadickerman.com/subscribe !

 If you liked this post, use these buttons to share!